Biphobia

-Biphobia or monosexism is aversion to bisexuality or people who are perceived as being bisexual.
+Biphobia or monosexism is aversion toward bisexual people or bisexuality as a sexual orientation.
 Biphobic prejudice commonly presents as denial that bisexuality is a genuine sexual orientation, negative stereotypes about people who are bisexual (such as the beliefs that they are promiscuous or dishonest), or bisexual erasure.

 The hatred of bisexual women is referred to as bimisogyny' or less commonly bisexism.

 Etymology and usage

 Biphobia is a portmanteau patterned on the term homophobia.
-It derives from the Latin prefix bi-(meaning "two, double") and the root -phobia (from the φόβος, phóbos, "fear") found in homophobia.
+It derives from the Latin prefix bi- (meaning "two, double") and the root -phobia (from the φόβος, phóbos, "fear") found in homophobia.
 Along with transphobia and homophobia, it is one of a family of terms used to describe intolerance and discrimination against LGBTQ people.
 The adjectival form biphobic describes things or qualities related to biphobia, and the less-common noun biphobe is a label for people thought to harbor biphobia.

 The term biphobia was first introduced in 1992 by researcher Kathleen Bennett to mean "prejudice against bisexuality" and "the denigration of bisexuality as a life-choice."
 It has subsequently been defined as "any portrayal or discourse denigrating or criticizing men or women on the sole ground of their belonging to this [bisexual] socio-sexual identity, or refusing them the right to claim it."